McCollough effect: Explanations

-It is worth noting that these theories are not targeted toward the anti-McCollough effect.
+These theories are not targeted toward the anti-McCollough effect.

 Neurophysiological explanations of the effect have variously pointed to the adaptation of cells in the lateral geniculate nucleus designed to correct for chromatic aberration of the eye, to adaptation of cells in the visual cortex jointly responsive to color and orientation (this was McCollough's explanation) such as monocular areas of cortical hypercolumns, to processing within higher centers of the brain (including the frontal lobes), and to learning and memory.
 In 2006, the explanation of the effect was still the subject of debate, although there was a consensus in favor of McCollough's original explanation.

 MEs do not transfer interocularly and from this it seems reasonable to deduce that the effect occurs in an area of the visual system prior to V1-4B, where binocular cells first occur.

 The anti-McCollough effect

 In 2008, a similar effect with different results was discovered, and has been termed the "anti-McCollough effect".
 This effect may be induced by alternating pairings of gratings in parallel alignment, one achromatic (black and white) and the other black and a single color (say black and red).
 If the color used was red, then after the induction phase the achromatic grating appeared slightly red.
 This effect is distinct from the classical effect in three important regards: the perceived color of the aftereffect is the same as the inducer's color, the perceived color of the aftereffect is weaker than the classical effect, and the aftereffect shows complete interocular transfer.
 Like the classic effect, the anti-McCollough effect (AME) is long lasting.

 Given that AMEs do transfer interocularly, it is reasonable to suppose that they must occur in higher, binocular regions of the brain.
 Despite producing a less saturated illusory color, the induction of an AME may override a previously induced ME, providing additional weight to the argument that AMEs occur in the higher visual areas than MEs.

 Explanations of the effect by adaptation of edge-detectors, functional ECDs, and classical conditioning are compelling but may have to be adjusted for the inclusion of AMEs, if the AME can be shown to replicate by independent labs.